memoz/acd-scripts/README_EN.md

 #### savetree.py timezone
 Default setting is hours=8 ie. UTC+8.
 Change it accordingly.
 #### Specify working directory
-Change work_path="~" at line 103 of packer.sh.
+Change work_path="$HOME" at line 103 of packer.sh.
 No trailing slash needed.

 ## Subsequent usage
 Save all sh files and savetree.py in a convenient place outside the target directory, such as home directory.
 Make sure the working directory's partition has enough free space for the archive and recovery files.